Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Preliminaries

 \subsection{Steerable Filters}

-Steerable filters, proposed by \cite{Adelson}, are filters whose arbitrary rotated version $f^\theta$ can be synthesized using a linear combination of a finite number of basis filters $g_i$ .
+Steerable filters \citep{Adelson} are filters whose arbitrary rotated version $f^\theta$ can be synthesized using a linear combination of a finite number of basis filters $\psi_i$ .
 In the two-dimensional case, rotation-steerable filters are defined as: